oleander/wimp-rb/README.md

 # WiMP

 Ruby bindings for [WiMP](http://wimpmusic.com).
-The library uses WiMPs internal RPC API.
+This library uses WiMPs internal RPC API.
-Take a look at the [FAQ](#faq) for frequently asked questions.
+Take a look at the [FAQ](#faq) for frequently asked questions and how to port this library to any other language using [thrift](http://thrift.apache.org/).

 ## Installation